johe123qwe/github-trending/README.md

 ## Python

+* 【2023-11-08】[Giskard-AI / giskard](https://github.com/Giskard-AI/giskard) - 🐢 The testing framework for ML models, from tabular to LLMs
 * 【2023-11-07】[kylesargent / ZeroNVS](https://github.com/kylesargent/ZeroNVS) -
 * 【2023-11-07】[Genesis-Embodied-AI / RoboGen](https://github.com/Genesis-Embodied-AI/RoboGen) - A generative and self-guided robotic agent that endlessly propose and master new skills.
 * 【2023-11-07】[thuml / iTransformer](https://github.com/thuml/iTransformer) - This is the official implementation for "iTransformer: Inverted Transformers Are Effective for Time Series Forecasting".